joycechew/joycechew.github.io/_pages/mentoring.md

 title: "Mentoring"
 author_profile: true
 ---
 As an undergraduate, I benefitted greatly from mentorship in the form of research opportunities.
 I also found myself longing for a guide through the process of learning about the broader mathematical world, making decisions about my career, and applying to various programs.
-Therefore, I seek to serve as a mentor in various ways at UCLA.
 Please feel free to email me for more details about any of these programs!

 ## UCLA/Los Angeles Pierce College Collaborative Undergraduate Research Experience [(NSF Award)](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2150195&HistoricalAwards=false)